jordangeorge/spotify-album-collage/README.md

 ### Contents
 - collage.ipynb
-  - Jupyter Notebook that creates the college
+  - Jupyter Notebook that creates the collage
   - Saves files locally
 - collage-aws.ipynb
-  - Jupyter Notebook that creates the college
+  - Jupyter Notebook that creates the collage
   - Saves files in an AWS S3 bucket

 ### About